HongjianLi/igrow/README.md

 * Allowed users to specify the number of failures of GA operations as a stopping criterion.
 * Used docked atom coordinates to construct child ligands of the next generation.
 * Parallelized mutation and crossover operations.
-* Provided precompiled executables for 32-bit and 64-bit Linux, Windows, Mac OS X, FreeBSD and Solaris.
+* Provided precompiled executables for 64-bit Linux and Windows.

 Author